 STEP 8: POP OUT OF THE MOLD

 Releasing the resin from the mold is actually pretty easy.
 I pick up the entire mold and give it a little twist like I would an ice cube tray and then flip it over to push up on the bottom corner until I can grab it with my fingers to pull it the rest of the way out.
 YIPPIE!
-You have a block of resin!
+You have a block of wood and resin for jewelry!

 STEP 9: PLAN YOUR CUTS